Commonwealth Caribbean: Caribbean Community (1973–present)

-Full members include all Caribbean Commonwealth sovereign states, Montserrat, Haiti, and Suriname.
+The Caribbean Community includes all Commonwealth Caribbean sovereign states, in addition to Montserrat, Haiti, and Suriname.

 The English-speaking parts of the Caribbean established the Caribbean Community (CARICOM) in 1973, and it currently includes all the independent English-speaking island countries plus Belize, Guyana and Montserrat, as well as all other British Caribbean territories and Bermuda as associate members.
 English was its sole official language until 1995, following the addition of Dutch-speaking Suriname.

 Wider Anglophone communities in the region

-Since there are other non-Commonwealth Caribbean islands in which English is the primary or secondary language, the term Commonwealth Caribbean is not necessarily inclusive of all islands that encompass the English-speaking Caribbean, such as being a former or current British colony in the Caribbean.
-Accordingly, the terms Anglophone Caribbean, English-speaking Caribbean, Anglo-Caribbean, or English-speaking West Indies are also used.
+The term Commonwealth Caribbean does not encompass all of the English-speaking Caribbean, as there are Caribbean islands where English is a primary or secondary language that are not part of the Commonwealth of Nations, including islands that are or were once British colonies.
+Accordingly, broader terms such as Anglophone Caribbean, English-speaking Caribbean, Anglo-Caribbean, and English-speaking West Indies are also used to refer to the wider English-speaking Caribbean.